awsdocs/aws-elemental-mediaconvert-user-guide/doc_source/manually-specified-rotation.md

 1. In the **Video selector** section on the left, for **Rotate**, choose the amount of clockwise rotation that you want\.

-If you use the API or an SDK, you can find this setting in the JSON file of your job, called `rotate`\.
+If you use the API or an SDK, you can find this setting in the JSON file of your job\.
+The setting name is `rotate`\.
 Find the [rotate](https://docs.aws.amazon.com/mediaconvert/latest/apireference/jobs.html#jobs-prop-videoselector-rotate) property in the AWS Elemental MediaConvert API Reference\.

 **Note**
 AWS Elemental MediaConvert doesn't rotate images and motion graphics that you overlay\.
 If you use the image inserter \(graphic overlay\) feature or the motion image inserter \(motion graphic overlay\) feature with the rotate feature, rotate your overlay before you upload it\.
 Specify the position of your overlays as you want them to appear on the video after rotation\.